edap/ofxRayTracer/README.md

 ![current](img/current.jpg)

 As I've said WIP ;)
-This ray tracer implementation was written as exercise for this [online course](http://graphicscodex.com/projects/rays/index.html), course prepared by prof. Morgan McGuire
+This ray tracer implementation was written as exercise for this [online course](http://graphicscodex.com/projects/rays/index.html), course prepared by prof. Morgan McGuire.

 It is still incomplete and it is intended for personal use, WIP.
 It provides a way to load an `.obj` file through the `ofxAssimpModelLoader` and render it.

 ### Requirements.